Phil-Reck/phil-reck.github.io/projects/project-1.md

 date: 2020-11-09
 labels:
   - Vuejs
+  - pwa
   - Firebase
   - Meetup API
   - Service Worker API
-summary: This is a project for the Google Developer Student Club community for Kabarak University version.
-The focus is to have a pwa that would look and feel like a native application, quick and easy to install in a mobile app with an enhanced performance working on all devices.
-Silent updates while operating offline is a concern addressed.
+summary: The focus is to have a pwa that would look and feel like a native application, quick and easy to install in a mobile app with an enhanced performance working on all devices.
 ---

 <div class="ui small rounded images">